One-week Northern Europe by train itinerary

 Day 1: Amsterdam

 Start your Northern Europe by train adventure with a full day in Amsterdam.
-Take a walk around the UNESCO-listed Canal Ring, a UNESCO World Heritage Site which has 50km canals and 1500 bridges, lined with gabled merchants’ houses and colourful flower boxes.
+Take a walk around the historic Canal Ring, a UNESCO World Heritage Site which has 50km canals and 1500 bridges, and is lined with gabled merchants’ houses and colourful flower boxes.
 Or cruise the canals to see some of the city’s waterside highlights on a boat trip.*

 Museum-hop your way through world-class artistic treasures at Amsterdam’s Rijksmuseum and Van Gogh* museums, or take a trip back in time at Rembrandt and Anne Frank’s houses.
 Relax in the green oasis of the 120-acre Vondelpark on a sunny day, where you can often see open-air music and theatre performances during the summer.